silvacms/documentation/source/contents/base.rst

        silvaconf.icon('blog.png')
        silvaconf.priority(-3)

-On line 6, the ``silvaconf.icon`` directive sets the pathname to an icon file (``GIF`` or ``PNG``) to use as content icon.
-On line 7, the priority of the content in the addable menu is changed with the directive ``silvaconf.priority``.
+On line 6, the ``silvaconf.icon`` directive sets  the filename of an icon file (``GIF`` or ``PNG``) to use as content icon.
+On line 7, the priority of the content in the addable menu is modified with the directive ``silvaconf.priority``.

-By default Silva will create a factory for your content.
+By default Silva will create a content factory for your content.

 .. glossary::

    *Content factory*
-     A content factory is a function that create a new Zope 2 content in Zope 2, and add in one container.
+     A content factory is a function that create a new Zope 2 content in Zope 2, and add it to the container specified in parameter.

-However, you can still provide yourself your own factory function to customize the creation of your content.
-You have some responsibilities if you so, like triggering some :term:`Zope event`:
+You can override this default factory with your own function in order to customize the creation of the content.
+You have some responsibilities if you do so, like triggering some :term:`Zope event`.
+For example you can customize the creation of the blog content:

 .. code-block:: python